 SELECT ANY TABLE system privilege can be prevented from using that privilege to view other application data residing in the same database.

 You can configure common realms in the application root only, but you can create common rule sets and command rules in either the application root or the CDB root.
 A common command rule in the application root applies to its associated PDBs, and common command rules in the CDB root apply to all PDBs in the CDB environment.
 The ability to create common realms and command rules enables you to create policies that use a shared set of realms, rule sets, or command rules throughout the CDB environments, rather than having to create these same components for every PDB in the multitenant environment.
-The common protection applies for all PDBs associated with the application root that have Oracle Database Vault enabled.

 You can create individual local policies for each PDB.
 When you use Database Vault to protect an object, Database Vault subjects common privileges for common objects to the same enforcement rules as local system privileges.